 Mr. Paul Sandrock (Director of Education, ACTFL)

 After graduation (at any level), learners will use their second (or third) language in ways we cannot predict but for which they need to be prepared.
 To prepare “world-ready” citizens, language programs can no longer teach about language, culture, or literature; learners need to be engaged in using language to access and grapple with content and to build relationships.
 The validity of assessment in a language program increases when how learners are assessed reflects the characteristics of the goals for the program, charting progress with feedback on how well learners are able to use language for different purposes.
 What’s the shift in how we guide learners to achieve their language goals?
-Examine and analyze assessment that provides evidence of learners’ increasing language proficiency and confidence to achieve these goals, answering the question “What can learners do with what they know?”
+Sandrock examined and analyzed assessment that provides evidence of learners’ increasing language proficiency and confidence to achieve these goals, answering the question “What can learners do with what they know?”

 “What Do I Do Now?
 Reflecting on Assessment Results”